What Palm Trees Are Native To United States (with Pictures)

 Cabbage Palm (Sabal palmetto).
 Photo by Wiki Commons.

-Sabal palmetto can thrive in a wide range of conditions, showing a preference for low-lying wet areas but also thriving in dry, rocky, or sandy environments.
+Sabal palmetto can grow in a wide range of conditions preferring low-lying wet places but also thriving in dry, rocky, or sandy areas.
+The largest native grove of Cabbage palms, about 150,00 acres, can be found in Indian Prairie between the Peace River and

 4. Dwarf Palmetto Palm (Sabal minor)